muhghazaliakbar/nova-charcounted-fields/README.md

 ![Image of character counter](docs/screenshot.jpg)

 You can use the text and textarea fields with charactercounters on you Nova model.
 The max number of characters aren't enforced, but just encouraged with warning colors and the counter.
-(You could enforce the max number of characters with Nova's build in _rules_).
+(You could enforce the max number of characters with Nova's built in _rules_).

 ```php
 CharcountedText::make('Meta title')